Madeleines

 Honey Madeleines

-This recipe calls for honey and brown
+This recipe calls for honey, brown

-sugar.
+sugar, and lemon zest.
 If making these for a holiday, try adding a pinch of spice to

 3 1/2 oz sugar